Meet the Ridekick Team

 Dee, aka “Mama Bear,” has the specialty of attending to anything that needs to get done, with a focus on Culture Development and Marketing.
 Her resume includes a Bachelor’s in Communications Studies from UC Santa Barbara and a Master’s in Education – Higher Education Administration from Colorado State University.
 Dee is also the Founder of the non-profit Discovery Science Center in Northern Colorado, a small business owner of DMC Publications, and a Lego Robotics Coach and former elementary school teacher at Rivendell School.

 Mark’s path to Ridekick International started while pursuing energy savings for the community.
 “I needed a way to commute without sweating or using a car.
 John Bidwell provided an answer that catalyzed the founding of RKI!”
 His “beyond” with his Ridekick power trailer is bicycling against a headwind with a ‘kick.
 “It’s a fantastic feeling.
 Bring it on!”
 Mark’s personal mission is life is to help people have fun while reducing their carbon footprints.
-Some interesting things you probably wouldn’t guess about Mark is that he is left-handed, loves to solve puzzles, and has yet to send a text message.
-We’ll see how long that lasts!
+Some interesting things you probably wouldn’t guess about Mark is that he is left-handed, loves to solve puzzles, and learned to snowboard at 40!